 “Now, there is a danger….
 Some persons might say, ‘We should never seek to defend the faith.
 Just preach the Gospel and let the Holy Spirit work.’
 But this attitude is unbalanced and unscriptural, as we shall see in a moment.
 For now, let us just note in passing that as long as reason is a minister of the Christian faith, Christians should employ it.”

 While just preaching the Gospel isn’t necessarily wrong, we shouldn’t abdicate the use of philosophy, logic or reason in support of the Gospel.
-Of course, there is another, danger: that the unwarranted confidence in human reason.
+Of course, there is another, danger: an unwarranted and non-critical confidence in human reason.

 For the atheist/materialist, there is no higher standard of proof for determining reality than human thought.

 It’s an interesting conundrum.
-It seems they have no choice but to rely on their own capacity to reason on a materialist worldview, They have no other tools in the toolbox, but this tool they must rely on is not adequate for the job they require of it.
+A materialist has no choice but to rely on his own capacity to reason on a materialist worldview.
+He has no other tools in the toolbox, but this tool is not adequate for the job required of it.
 Let me explain.